lordvault/docker_compose_media/README.md

 <h1>Docker Media component</h1>

-This docker compose proyect was created to move on an easy way the different application that i use for manage the media repositories.<br>
+This docker-compose project was created to move on an easy way the different application that i use for manage the media repositories.<br>

 Components:
  - Radarr (Movies)